-In order to force Hannibal to retreat from Italy, Scipio Africanus attacked Carthaginian Spain and took Carthago Nova in 209 B.C.
-References most often identify this type as Punic, struck before 209 B.C., but they also note that the head is "Roman style."
-Some authorities believe, as we do, that this type was struck after 209, under Roman rule.
+In order to force Hannibal to retreat from Italy, Africanus attacked Carthaginian Spain and took in 209 B.C.
+References most often identify this as Punic, struck before 209 B.C., but they also note that the is "Roman ."
+Some authorities believe, as we do, that this may have been struck after 209, under Roman rule.
 Carthaginian coins sometimes depicted Barcid generals.
-This coin possibly depicts the Roman general Scipio Africanus.
+This coin possibly depicts the Roman general Africanus.

 GB58414.
 Bronze AE 23, SOLDMCH 282, 552, 127 - 128, F, mint, 10.986g, maximum 23.4mm, 0o, 209 - 206 B.C.; bare male ( Africanus?) left; horse standing right, tree behind; ;